Minorisa: Life cycle

-The life cycle of Minorisa minuta is unknown.
+Minorisa is known to have an amoeboid life stage that lacks a flagellum.
+In its amoeboid state, cells have lobose and/or extrusive pseudopodia.

 Genetics and phylogeny

-Molecular phylogenetics places Minorisa minuta at the base of the Chlorarachniophytes.
-Minorisa is the only heterotrophic representative within the Chlorarachniophytes, which is the only photosynthetic group within the supergroup Rhizaria.
-It is unknown whether Minorisa posteriorly lost the plastid or whether the lack of a plastid in Minorisa indicates a second instance of acquisition of a green plastid independently in Chlorarachniophytes.
+Molecular phylogenetics places Minorisa at the base of the chlorarachniophytes.
+Minorisa is the only heterotrophic representative within the chlorarachniophytes, which is the only photosynthetic group within the supergroup Rhizaria.
+It is unknown whether Minorisa posteriorly lost the plastid or whether the lack of a plastid in Minorisa indicates a second instance of acquisition of a green plastid independently in chlorarachniophytes.

 Practical importance

 Minorisa represents one of the main players in the eukaryotic picoplankton of coastal ecosystems, possibly having a relevant role in carbon fluxes and controlling bacterial populations.
 Minorisa in coastal waters could be as important as MAST (marine stramenopiles) in open ocean, considered abundant bacterivores.